Skip to main content

 Custom Service ParametersCustom parameter set during creating or updating of the Service Instance

-As mentioned before we strongly recommend retrieving this information as soon as you create or update your instance, especially when updating the encryption key, and storing it in a secure place.
+As mentioned before we strongly recommend retrieving this information as soon as you create or update your Service Instance, especially when updating the encryption key, and storing it in a secure place.
 This way you will be able to recover from more catastrophic scenarios.

 • The new Service Instance will not have an user defined encryption key until you set one yourself.
 This encryption key will not affect the current disaster recovery, but it is important to note it down.
 It is imperative to properly distinguish both encryption key during the process and when saving them for future reference.